Game studies: Historical game studies

+Historical game studies is a sub-field that overlaps with the wider study of history, focused on analysing the way that games use and represent historical ideas and topics (as opposed to history of games, which is the study of how games themselves developed, were played, and changed over time).

 Queer game studies

 Queer game studies is an interdisciplinary field of inquiry that examines the intersection of video games and queer theory.
 It explores how video games serve as a platform for the expression and exploration of queer experiences, identities, and desires.
 While traditional understandings of LGBTQ representation in games focus on the inclusion of queer characters or narratives, queer game studies broadens this perspective to encompass the ways in which games themselves can be played, interpreted, and designed through queer standpoints.

 Virtual economies in gaming

 Massive multiplayer online games can give economists clues about the real world.
 Markets based on digital information can be fully tracked as they are used by players, and thus real problems in the economy, such as inflation, deflation and even recession.
 The solutions the game designers come up with can therefore be studied with full information, and experiments can be performed where the economy can be studied as a whole.
 These games allow the economists to be omniscient, they can find every piece of information they need to study the economy, while in the real world they have to work with presumptions.

 Former Finance Minister of Greece and Valve's in-house economist Yanis Varoufakis studied EVE Online as a measure for the Greek economic recovery and argued that video game communities such as Neopets and Fortnite give economists a venue for experimenting and simulating the economies of the future.
 Edward Castronova has studied virtual economies within a variety of games including Everquest and World of Warcraft.